wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 For our [pilot "Domestic at home"](/current/2020-domestic/july), we invited six artists to try out new works about what was on their minds — using whatever resources they had to hand.

-Join us on 12 August for our second set of "artists at home" — seven artists selected from our <a href="http://domesticmcr.posthaven.com" target="_blank">rolling open call for proposals</a>.
+Join us on 12 August for our second set of "artists at home" — seven works selected from our <a href="http://domesticmcr.posthaven.com" target="_blank">rolling open call for proposals</a>.
 Real lives, real stories, real homes.

 #### Programme
-Andrew Neil Hayes · *English Psycho*<br>&nbsp;An intimate portrait of one man's absurd morning routine, which tries to encapsulate all the horror of being English.<br>&nbsp;Image by Simon Holiday.
+Andrew Neil Hayes · *English Psycho*<br>&nbsp;An intimate portrait of one man's absurd morning routine, which tries to encapsulate all the horror of being English.

 Daniel & Clara · *We Had Planned To Go Camping…*<br>&nbsp;From a tent in their back garden, Daniel & Clara take an imagined journey to Cornwall, a trip that was planned but never took place due to the pandemic.